It’s Not Pilates, It’s Weights

 - One problem is that the reasoning is incorrect.
 That’s not how strength training – or muscle gain – works.

-So how do we untangle these misconceptions and fears, so that you can get the results that you really want?
+So how do we untangle these misconceptions and fears, so that you can get the physique you’re aiming for?

-By the end of this post, you’re not only going to have a firm understanding of how and why muscle gain happens (and what variables affect it), but you’ll also be excited to hit the gym (or the exercise mat in your apartment, or your Pilates Reformer) and get to work on building muscles the way you want them.
+By the end of this post, you’re not only going to have a firm understanding of how and why muscle gain happens (and what variables affect it), but you’ll also be excited to hit the gym and get to work on building muscles the way you want them.

 But let’s start with the science of strength training.